SSDI Attorney Fee Agreement: What to Sign and What to Watch For

 What are the costs for ssdi attorney fee agreement: what to sign and what to watch for?

-TL;DR: The standard SSDI fee agreement charges 25% of backpay, capped at $7,200 (2025 limit).
+The standard SSDI fee agreement charges 25% of backpay, capped at $7,200 (2025 limit).
 The SSA withholds the fee from your lump sum and pays the attorney directly.
 Before signing, confirm it is a fee agreement (capped) and not a fee petition arrangement (uncapped).
+Ask about out-of-pocket costs for medical records.
+You can change attorneys at any time, though the total fee remains capped.

 How do they compare in terms of fee agreement vs. fee petition?